lubeda/EsphoMaTrix/README.md

 Adapt all other data in the yaml to your needs, I use GPIO04 as port for the display.

+# Usage

+The integration works with the homeassistant api so, after boot of the device, it take some seconds until the service calls work.

 # Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", use at your own risk!